tsailiming/cloudforms_ipam_stub/README.md

 Introduction
 ===

-This is a stub integration with IPAM using the `acquire_ip_method` for Linux for VMware.
+This is a stub integration with IPAM using the `acquire_ip_address` method for Linux on VMware.

 I have not tested this with others providers.